 I am an active member of the Aerocene community.
 In addition to launching Aerocene Explorer sculptures with my students, I have been involved in curating Aerocene symposia and workshops at the Haus der Kulturen der Welt, Berlin; 21er Haus, Vienna; the Royal College of Art, London; Lancaster University; Royal Holloway University; and the Palais de Tokyo, Paris.

 Feel free to email me using this site, or via my Royal Holloway address.

-Please find my Curriculum Vitae below.
+Please find my (reasonably up to date) Curriculum Vitae below.